healthykitchen101/healthykitchen101.com/ice-makers/tests/bullet/ice-quality.md

 **Large ice bullets:**

-*   Between 5 and 7 grams.
+*   Between 5 to 8 grams.
 *   Best for ice teas, smoothies, sodas, and similar beverages.

 **Small ice bullets:**

-*   Between 2 and 5 grams.
+*   Between 2 to 5 grams.
 *   Best of ice beds for seafood, beer, or other beverage containers.

 Water Quality and Ice Making